replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Components
-The [components section](/packaging-an-application/components-and-containers/) is where the containers are defined.
+The [components section](/packaging-an-application/components-and-containers/) defines the container runtime environment for your containers, if using the Replicated scheduler.
 This will include everything from the container image, environment variables, [application orchestration](/packaging-an-application/events-and-orchestration/), config files, [optional clustering](/packaging-an-application/clustering/) and more.

 ```yaml
 components: